brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 ### Which examples, or aspects thereof, can be expressed especially precisely?
 How?

-Please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts)
+None of the examples are especially precise.

 ### How direct is the mapping from the pseudocode in the benchmark to representations in your system?
 How complex is the encoding?